johsteffens/beth/lib/bhvm/README.md

 # Beth Holor Virtual Machine (BHVM)

 ## Holor
-Name and definition was inspired by *Moon & Spencer's work: "Theory of Holors"*.
+Name and definition was inspired by *Moon & Spencer's work: "Theory of Holors"* [1].

 A holor can be understood as generalization of a Tensor.
 Likewise it can be seen as canonical extension of a matrix to *n* dimensions.
 My definition actually represents a specific sub-class of the M&S holor.
 I have chosen different semantics and nomenclature to describe its properties as it seemed better suited to the realm of intended use cases.

-In the scope of this library the holor is physically represented as multidimensional array.
+In the scope of this library, the holor is physically represented as multidimensional array.
 (Jagged arrays are excluded.)

 ### Inductive Definition
 A given holor has an *order* **n**, with **n** being a non-negative whole number.
 I use the specifying term **n-holor**.